Bhutan Travel Information

 Indians, Bangladeshis and Maldivians have the exemption to travel to Bhutan with just a permit, which can be availed from the immigration department at the port of entry, while all other nationals visiting Bhutan need visas.

-All other tourists must obtain a visa clearance prior to their travel to Bhutan.
+All other tourists must obtain a visa clearance prior to their trip to Bhutan.
 The visas are processed by your Bhutanese tour operator, directly or through a foreign travel agent.

 Minimum Daily Package